 Corrosion resistance is the ability to resist corrosion such as rust (oxidation) caused by external elements like humidity, moisture, acids and salt.
 This can make for a low maintenance, practical blade.

 Edge Retention represents how long the blade will retain its sharpness when subject to periods of use.
-Edge holding is a function of wear resistance, strength, and toughness combined to produce an edge that resists deformation under use.
+Edge holding is a function of wear resistance, strength, and toughness combined to produce an edge that resists deformation underuse.
 Cutting thick cardboard or hessian rope are both popular tests to measure edge retention.

-What is the best steel really?
+Conclusion: What is the best steel really?

 In the knife industry, dozens of different types of steel are used and varying price points.
-By understanding the above properties, you will have the fundamental understanding of steels and how the choice of steel can affect the performance of a knife.
+By understanding the above properties, you will have a fundamental understanding of steels and how the choice of steel can affect the performance of a knife.
 Some blades can be made to be exceptionally hard but will chip or crack if you drop them onto a hard surface.
-Conversely a blade can be extremely tough and able to bend but will struggle to hold its edge.
+Conversely, a blade can be extremely tough and able to bend but will struggle to hold its edge.

 The performance of a knife is not solely based on the steel used in the blade of course.
 Heat treatment, blade geometry, handle ergonomics and materials all effect how a knife performs for a particular job.
 How the knife maker combines these elements, ultimately demonstrates his or her artistry.

 Parting thought: Just because a blade is made from the premium or high-end steel does not automatically mean it’s “better” than the lesser steels.
-In reality, all modern steels will perform well enough for most users so consider spending more time on other aspects of the knife, such as the blade shape, balance, overall fit and finish and other cosmetic features.
+In reality, all modern steels will perform well enough for most users so consider spending more time on other aspects of the knife, such as the blade shape, balance, overall fit and finish, and other cosmetic features.